 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A religious meeting held in the open air or in a tent, often lasting several days.
+A religious meeting held in the open air or in a tent.

 - ‘Diggs remembers Mackall, his mother, and siblings singing in churches and at camp meetings across Calvert County.’

 - ‘As adherents grew in number, spiritualist camp meetings began to be common, and some groups established permanent spiritualist centers.’

 - ‘If you're a nondenominational Protestant whose main experience of men of the cloth comes from camp meetings, Bible studies, and altar calls, the sight is even stranger.’